CC2Vec/CC2Vec/README.md

       $ python lmg_eval.py -train_data [path of our training data] -test_data [path of our testing data] -train_cc2ftr_data [path of our code changes features extracted from training data] -test_cc2ftr_data [path of our code changes features extracted from testing data]

+### 2. Bug fixing patch identification

+- Note that we need the training and testing dataset for this task.
+Please run this command to train our model:

+      $ python bfp_cc2ftr.py -train -train_data [path of our training data] -test_data [path of our training data] -dictionary_data [path of our dictionary data]

+- Similar to the first task, the command will create a folder snapshot used to save our model.
+To extract the code change features, please follow this command:

+      $ python bfp_cc2ftr.py -predict -predict_data [path of our data] -dictionary_data [path of our dictionary data] -load_model [path of our model] -name [name of our output file]

+- To train the model for bug fixing patch identification, please follow this command:

+      $ python bfp_PNExtended.py -train -train_data [path of our data] -train_data_cc2ftr [path of our code changes features extracted from training data] -dictionary_data [path of our dictionary data] -load_model [path of our model]

+- To evaluate the model for bug fixing patch identification, please follow this command:

+       $ python bfp_PNExtended.py -predict -pred_data [path of our data] -pred_data_cc2ftr [path of our code changes features extracted from our data] -dictionary_data [path of our dictionary data] -load_model [path of our model]

+### 3. Just-in-time defect prediction

+- For each dataset in just-in-time defect prediction (qt or openstack), we create two variants: one for training code changes features ('.pkl'), the other one for training just-in-time defect prediction (end with '_dextend.pkl').

+- Please run this command to train the code changes features:

+      $ python bfp_cc2ftr.py -train -train_data [path of our training data] -test_data [path of our training data] -dictionary_data [path of our dictionary data]

+- Similar to the first task, the command will create a folder snapshot used to save our model.
+To extract the code change features, please follow this command:

+      $ python bfp_cc2ftr.py -predict -predict_data [path of our data] -dictionary_data [path of our dictionary data] -load_model [path of our model] -name [name of our output file]

+- To train the model for bug fixing patch identification, please follow this command:

+      $ python bfp_PNExtended.py -train -train_data [path of our data] -train_data_cc2ftr [path of our code changes features extracted from training data] -dictionary_data [path of our dictionary data] -load_model [path of our model]

+- To evaluate the model for bug fixing patch identification, please follow this command:

+       $ python bfp_PNExtended.py -predict -pred_data [path of our data] -pred_data_cc2ftr [path of our code changes features extracted from our data] -dictionary_data [path of our dictionary data] -load_model [path of our model]

 ## Contact

 Questions and discussion are welcome: vdthoang.2016@smu.edu.sg